wochap/hints/README.md

 3. Install hints:

-Below you will find installation instructions for some popular linux distros bases.
+Below you will find installation instructions for some popular linux distros.
+The commands below assume that you're running wayland if your `XDG_SESSION_TYPE` variable is set to `wayland`.
+If that's the case you will install the wayland dependencies.
+Otherwise, the x11 dependencies will be installed.
 The setup is as follows:

 - Install the python/system dependencies (including [pipx](https://pipx.pypa.io/stable/installation/)).
 - Setup pipx.
 - Use pipx to install hints.

 Ubuntu
+**Note: At the time of writing these docs, the ydotool package available for Ubuntu does not include a service, so if you want to use a service, [install it from source instead](https://github.com/ReimuNotMoe/ydotool/#compile)**

 ```
 sudo apt update && \
     sudo apt install git ydotool libgirepository1.0-dev gcc libcairo2-dev pkg-config python3-dev gir1.2-gtk-4.0 pipx && \
+    [ $XDG_SESSION_TYPE = "wayland" ] && sudo apt install grim && \
     pipx ensurepath && \
     pipx install git+https://github.com/AlfredoSequeida/hints.git
 ```